 Dog Owners, Boundaries and the English Park

-A dog runs up to you in a park, tail wagging happily.
-You greet the dog with warmth and a few kind words, only to be confronted with a response from its owner that can best be described as odd, at worst downright rude.
+A dog you've never seen before runs up to you in a park, tail wagging happily.
+You greet the dog with warmth and a few kind words, only to be confronted with a terse rebuke from its owner.

-This is a behaviour-led feature exploring what apparently trivial encounters in public parks — such as strangers greeting loose dogs — reveal about English social behaviour, emotional boundaries and indirect communication.
-Using recognisable real-world situations as an entry point, the piece examines how reserve, anxiety, class-coded ideas of “proper” behaviour and attitudes toward public space shape reactions that can appear defensive, awkward or passive-aggressive to others.
+This is a behaviour-led feature exploring what apparently trivial encounters in public parks reveal about English social behaviour, emotional boundaries and indirect communication.
+The piece examines how reserve, anxiety, class-coded ideas of 'proper' behaviour and attitudes toward public space, shape reactions that without deeper analysis, can appear defensive, awkward or passive-aggressive.

-The feature combines observation, psychology, sociology and cultural history to unpack wider themes of trust, control, social uncertainty and the way people negotiate everyday interactions with strangers.
-Balancing human insight with accessible analysis, it turns ordinary moments into a wider exploration of behaviour and modern public life.
+The feature explores trust, control, social uncertainty and examines the way people negotiate everyday interactions with strangers.
+It shows how ordinary everyday moments can lead to a wider exploration of behaviour and modern public life.

 Flexible enough to work as a long-form feature, behavioural explainer or culture-and-society piece, the idea suits psychology, lifestyle, wellbeing, behavioural science, general-interest and narrative non-fiction publications.